p-marcin/java-dev-vm/README.md

 ### Firefox can crash if shared memory size is too low

-To prevent crashes from happening when running Firefox inside Ubuntu DEV VM, the size of the shared memory located at `/dev/shm` must be increased.
+To prevent crashes from happening when running Firefox inside Java DEV VM, the size of the shared memory located at `/dev/shm` must be increased.
 The issue is documented [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1338771#c10).

 By default, the size in Docker containers is **64MB**, which is not enough.
 It is recommended to use a size of **2GB**.